GlitchyZorua/nut-buster-source-code/README.md

 all i ask is, please, don't make fnf shit with the characters. at lest do something creative.

-i mean, you can if you want, but... we just discourage it, We won't stop you.
+i mean, you can if you want, but... we just discourage it, We won't stop you, tho.
 Promise.

 Chal's Discord: https://discord.gg/mnSd8GM6sf